(717) 236-9600

 Challenge:

-We were retained by Pennsylvania's smaller resort casinos (Category 3) as the General Assembly began to revisit and expand Pennsylvania's Gaming Act.
-Originally envisioned as an additional amenity to their existing resorts, the Category 3 casinos were limited to only 500 slot machines and 50 table games.
 Additionally, only guests of the resort were permitted to access the gaming facility.
 If a member of the general public wanted to enter the casino, they first had to spend $10 to “patronize the resort” before they could gain access.
 With the timing right to amend the Gaming Act, the resort casinos sought to remove the requirement that guests of the casino patronize the resort, add additional slot and table game capacity and be allowed to participate in the other gaming expansion options the General Assembly authorized.

 Read More